 It was a very long week.
 Everyone was tired.
 Administration dropped some surprises in our lap and I had two days to finish a huge project so I could get assessments of the project done in time for report cards.

-Good news, the kids worked together to clean up all the mess.
+The good news, the kids worked together to clean up all the mess.
 The artwork was dried out and all three students were able to paint over the stained parts.